Criteria for Success

 - Motivated employees make your job easier.

-To be a successful manager/motivator you must first understand that you cannot motivate anyone.
-You can only create an environment that encourages and promotes the employee’s self motivation.
-Someone once said that motivation is getting people to do what you want them to do because they want to do it.
+To be a successful manager/motivator, you must first understand that you cannot motivate anyone.
+You can only create an environment that encourages and promotes the employee’s self-motivation.
+As Dwight D. Eisenhower once said, “Motivation is the art of getting people to do what you want them to do because they want to do it.”
 The challenge is to give them a reason to want to do it; doing it will satisfy a need they have.
 You have to tune in to their need, not yours.

 Secondly, you must also know what kind of behavior you want the employee to demonstrate.
 In other words, what do you want the employee to do differently?